Taupō Volcano: Current activity and future hazards

+Unrest from May 1922 to January 1923 saw several thousand earthquakes, with the highest reaching magnitude 6, causing chimneys to collapse.
+The events were misreported internationally, which caused self-evacuations and a drop in tourism in Taupō and Rotorua.
+A source in San Francisco incorrectly reported that there had been 60 deaths, when there had been none.
+Consequentially, the government appointed a publicity officer.

 While Taupō is capable of very large eruptions these remain very unlikely as the majority of the 29 eruptions of various magnitudes in the last 30,000 years have been much smaller.
 Many have been dome-forming, which may have contributed to lake features such as Motutaiko Island and the Horomatangi Reefs.

 Earthquake and tsunami hazards also exist.
 While most earthquakes are relatively small and associated with magma shifts, the moderate earthquakes associated with eruptions or the numerous rift-associated faults historically have produced tsunami events.
 The intra-rift Waihi fault, for example, has been associated with 6.5 magnitude earthquakes at recurrence intervals of between 490 and 1,380 years and at least one tsunami related to landslip at the Hipaua steaming cliffs.

 GNS Science continuously monitors Taupō using a network of seismographs and GPS stations.
 The Horomatangi Reefs area of the lake is associated with active hydrothermal venting and high heat flow.
 Monitoring of a volcano situated under a lake is challenging, and an eruption might occur with little or no meaningful notice.
 Live data can be viewed on the GeoNet website.

+History of geological understanding

+While volcanism was recognised in the area following human occupation the recognition of the presence of a large volcano under Lake Taupō was not.
+Mātauranga Māori detailed that Horomātangi (Horo-matangi), a tāniwha or water monster of the lake, resided in a cave adjacent to Motutaiko Island on the south of the lake.

+Ernst Dieffenbach described euptives now known to have been from the Taupō Volcano in his 1843 publication on New Zealand, but like many others until 1886 assigned them to the stratovolcanoes to the south of Lake Taupō.
+Ferdinand von Hochstetter may well have suspected a volcano at Taupō, and certainly identified Lake Taupō as the source of the pumice deposits along the Waikato River and interpreted the lake amongst the others in the region as caused by collapse in a volcanic plateau, but was unable to investigate to exclude other possibilities.